 As a young girl, Lori Goldstein would make a tent with her bed sheet and clasp a flashlight in one hand and a book in the other.
 She’d read into the wee hours, way past her bedtime.
 Today, she not only reads past her bedtime, she writes too.

 Thanks to Azra, the sixteen-year-old genie in Lori’s debut novel, her wish to be a published author has been granted.
 The currently titled Becoming Jinn, a Young Adult Contemporary Fantasy, will magically appear in Spring 2015 from Feiwel and Friends, an imprint of Macmillan Children’s.
 The spell will last through Spring 2016 when the sequel is revealed.
-Lori is represented by Lucy Carson of The Friedrich Agency
+Lori is represented by Lucy Carson of The Friedrich Agency.

 With a degree in journalism from Lehigh University and more than 10 years of experience, Lori is a freelance copyeditor and manuscript consultant for all genres.
 She focuses on the nitty-gritty, letting writers focus on the writing.